wushilin/minica-script/README.md

 ```
 That's it!
 CA.pem (CA cert), CA.key (CA key) are generated, as well as openssl-ca.conf.
 The keys are not protected for simplicity.

+There is also truststore.p12 and truststore.jks, as well as a password file truststore.password are generated.

 # Creating cert
 ```
 $ perl 02-gen-cert.pl <commonName> <fqdn1> ... <fqdnN> <ipAddress1> ... <ipAddressN>